jakechasan/BT-Plugin-Launch-Screen/readme.txt

 v1.1-Fixed problem loading screens on BT3.0 Core
-	-Fixed a typo in the control panel v1.2-Compatibility with BT4.0 and iOS 10
+	-Fixed a typo in the control panel v1.2-Compatibility with BT4.0 and iOS 10 v2.0-Complete refactoring of source code, reduced length by 70%

 iOS Project
 ------------------------